Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Modeling estimation result

 \subsubsection{Segment-level}

-The HBSGRP model for segment-level V–V near misses introduces random parameters within a hierarchical structure (Table~\ref{tab:9}).
-Specifically, the intercept and three time-varying vehicle dynamics—relative speed, relative deceleration, and relative distance—were allowed to vary across segments (Fig.~\ref{fig:11}).
-This specification recognizes that longitudinal interactions in uninterrupted midblock contexts are shaped by both driver behavior and roadway characteristics (lane configuration, median type, driveway density).
-All remaining covariates—relative acceleration, jerk, heading and steering differences, traffic volume, lane attributes, and access density—were treated as fixed effects given their comparatively stable influence across segments.
-The HBSGRP model yields substantially better fit than the fixed-effect alternative, confirming the value of partial pooling for capturing heterogeneity across the nine directional segments.
+The segment-level HBSGRP model for V–V near-misses specifies grouped random parameters to capture heterogeneity across directional segments (Table~\ref{tab:9}).
+Random effects were assigned to the location and scale intercepts and to three time variant covariates: relative speed, relative deceleration, and relative distance, allowing their contributions to vary by segment .
+All remaining covariates (relative acceleration, jerk, heading and steering differences, traffic volume, lane attributes, and driveway/access density) were treated as fixed effects to maintain a parsimonious specification when additional between-segment variation was not reliably identifiable.
+The HBSGRP model provides a better fit than the HBSFP alternative, supporting partial pooling for modeling segment-level variation in extreme near-miss risk.